navikt/kafka-sandbox/README.md

 instead.

-The jar-file can be executed simply by running `./clients.sh` from the project directory, or alternatively using `java -jar clients/target/clients*.jar`.
+The jar-file can be executed simply by running `./clients.sh` from the project top directory, or alternatively using `java -jar clients/target/clients*.jar`.

 ### Running a Kafka environment on localhost             <a name="local-kafka"/>